ACEnglish/kanpig/README.md

 This chunksize also determines the region over which read pileups are generated.
 Only reads with at least `mapq` mapping quality, passing the `mapflag` filter, and which fully span the minimum variant start and maximum variant end are considered.

-This is an important parameter because too small of a `chunksize` may not recruit read pileups that support variants but are further away.
+This is an important parameter because too small of a `chunksize` may not recruit distant read pileups which support variants.
 Similarly, too large of a value may create windows with many SVs which are also too large for reads to fully-span.

 ### `--sizemin` and `--sizemax`
-Variant sizes are determined by `INFO/SVLEN`.
-If `INFO/SVLEN` tag is not in the VCF entry, the variant's size is set as `abs(length(ALT) - length(REF))`.
+Variant sizes are determined by `abs(length(ALT) - length(REF))`.
 Genotypes of variants not within the size boundaries are set to missing (`./.`).

 ### `--sizesim` and `--seqsim`
 When applying a haplotype to a variant graph, only paths above these two thresholds are allowed.
 If there are multiple